 Anti-Virus Scan

-Finally you should ensure that your Anti-Virus software performs a scan at least once a week and that you check the results.
+Finally you should ensure that your Anti-Virus software performs a full scan at least once a week and that you check the results.

 If you found this useful please share it